shmiko/shmiko.github.io/_posts/2016-07-03-journey-into-javascript-algorithms-sets.md

 The javascript set is represented by using an object whilst the values are object properties.
 Size is kept as a seperate variable.

 This is just one way of implementing sets via javascript, but there are other ways too.

+You could use an array but we will be using an object represent out set.
+Using an object also enforces uniqueness as object in javascript do not allow different properties on the same key.

 ```javascript
 function jsSet(){